FMMT666/launchpad.py/README.md

     Checks if a device is attached.
     Uses exactly the same notation as Open(), but only returns True or False, without opening anything.

+    Like Open(), this method uses different default names for the different classes:
+      Launchpad()     -> "Launchpad"
+      LaunchpadMk2()  -> "MK2"
+      LaunchpadPro()  -> "Pro"

+    Notice that it's absolutely safe to query for an "Pro" or "Mk2" from all classes, e.g.:

+      lp = lauchpad.Launchpad()        # Launchpad "Mk1" or "Classic" class
+      if lp.Check( 0, "Pro" ):         # check for "Pro"
+		lp = launchpad.LaunchpadPro()  # "reload" the new class for the "Pro" lp.Open()                      # equals lp.Open( 0, "Pro" )

       PARAMS: see Open()